iqzmn/WebApp-Bank-Account-Manager/README.md

 # WebApp-Bank-Account-Manager
-Web application where you can create and control finance accounts as by user or admin role.
+Simple web application where you can create and control finance accounts as by user or admin role.

 ###### Used technologies:
 - JDK 10